North Fork, California: Geography

 North Fork is located in the foothills of the Sierra Nevada at an elevation of 2638 ft.
 It is 46 mi north-northeast of Fresno, 41 mi northeast of Madera, and 17 mi by road southeast of Oakhurst.
-According to the U.S. Census Bureau, the North Fork CDP has a total area of 32.3 sqmi, of which 0.04 sqmi, or 0.14%, are water.
-The community is drained by Willow Creek and by its North Fork and South Fork.
-Willow Creek is a south-flowing tributary of the San Joaquin River.
+According to the United States Census Bureau, the North Fork census-designated place has a total area of 32.3 sqmi, of which 0.04 sqmi, or 0.14%, is water.

+The community is drained by Willow Creek and its North Fork and South Fork.
+Willow Creek flows south into the San Joaquin River.

-The geographic center or midpoint of the state of California is located between North Fork and Italian Bar.
-The point is about 7.1 mi driving distance from the United States Forest Service office in North Fork.
-The location is marked by a sign and a survey marker.
-The site has wooden stairs leading up the hillside about 50 feet from the road.
-The marker is not wheelchair accessible.
+The geographic center of California is located southeast of North Fork, between the community and Italian Bar.
+The location is marked by a survey monument.

 Climate

-North Fork has a Mediterranean climate (Köppen Csa) with cool, rainy winters and hot, dry summers.
-Its average annual precipitation is 33.43 in.
-Its hardiness zone is 7b.
+North Fork has a hot-summer Mediterranean climate (Köppen Csa), with cool, wet winters and hot, dry summers.
+Average annual precipitation is 33.43 in.